CSCC012023/final-project-s23-passion-pals/doc/sprint1/iteration-01.plan.md

 #### Artifacts

 Jira:
-Utilizing a task management system like Jira can be highly beneficial to organize your team's tasks and track their progress.
-By creating user stories, assigning tasks, setting priorities, and tracking the status of each task, you can ensure clarity and transparency within the team.
-Jira allows you to break down larger project goals into manageable tasks, assign them to team members, and monitor their completion.
-This artifact facilitates efficient task allocation, collaboration, and progress monitoring, ultimately helping the team stay organized and meet project milestones.
+* Jira allows you to create user stories, assign tasks, set priorities, and track the status of each task, which ensures clarity and transparency within the team
+* It also allows you to break down larger project goals into manageable tasks, assign them to team members, and monitor their completion.
+* This artifact facilitates efficient task allocation, collaboration, and progress monitoring, ultimately helping the team stay organized and meet project milestones.

 Discord:
-Utilizing tools like Discord for instant messaging, voice chats, and standup meetings enables effective communication within the team.
-Discord messages can be used for quick discussions, clarifications, and for sharing important updates or announcements.
-This artifact fosters a collaborative environment, promotes transparency, and ensures everyone is aware of the current state of tasks and the project as a whole.
+* Discord allows instant messaging and voice chats which makes a great environment for standup meetings, as it enables effective communication within the team.
+* It can be used for quick discussions, clarifications, and for sharing important updates or announcements.
+* This artifact fosters a collaborative environment, promotes transparency, and ensures everyone is aware of the current state of tasks and the project as a whole.

 ## Product